Business Resilience Best Practices from an IT Perspective

 Beyond backups, organizations should have more comprehensive disaster recovery plans to bring critical business systems back online as quickly as possible.
 These plans often involve having a secondary site that can take over for the primary data center.
 That secondary site may be a secondary facility within the organization, a co-located site with a provider, or in the cloud.

-Disaster recovery is a reactive measure, and an important one, especially when an organization experiences an entire site outage at the primary data center.
+Disaster recovery is a reactive, and important measure, especially when an organization experiences an entire site outage at the primary data center.
 However, failing over to a DR site is only sometimes necessary, particularly if only a single server or application fails.
 High availability is a preferred solution for more localized disruptions within the data center.

 Some high-availability clusters can be geographically dispersed across sites; however, the high-speed networking requirements for such “stretch” clusters to allow operations across sites effectively can easily make them cost-prohibitive to many organizations.
 Failing over between sites generally falls into the definition of disaster recovery rather than true high availability.